"An artist needn't be a clergyman or a churchwarden, but he certainly must have a warm heart for his fellow men."

 "If ... boyhood and youth are but vanity, must it not be our ambition to become men?"

 "To do good work one must eat well, be well housed, have one's fling from time to time, smoke one's pipe, and drink one's coffee in peace."
+"I am not an adventurer by choice but by fate."

 "There is no blue without yellow and without orange."